-We provide industry-leading technology assessment and fact-based marketing services.
-We bring to every assignment extensive
+We provide industry-leading technology assessment and fact-based

 We provide customized services that focus on our clients' individual requirements.
 Whether the technology involves hardware, software, Web sites, or services, we offer the experience, expertise, and tools to help you assess how it will fare against its competition, its performance, whether it's ready to go to market, and its quality and reliability.